TheThingsNetwork/lorawan-stack/README.md

 ## Installation

-Version 3 of The Things Network Stack is still under heavy development.
+Version 3 of The Things Network Stack for LoRaWAN is still under heavy development.
 We currently recommend to use version 2 instead.

 ## Downloads